eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 Your feedback and contributions are essential in helping us maintain the quality and relevance of this document.
-We value your participation and strive to create a collaborative environment where everyone\'s contributions are valued and recognized.
+We value your participation and strive to create a collaborative environment where everyone\'s contributions are valued and recognised.

 ### 8.3 Document Versioning